newtnewtnewt/GDIOCSpider/README.md

 4. Clone this repo
 5. In the Root Directory, place your token.json file and credentials.json file (or potentially just your token.json if using a service account)
-6. (Optional) feel free to add a keywords.txt file to ioc_flagger/src/data_bank and configure in settings.py
-7. Examine settings.py for all settings.
-See if there's anything you want to change.
+6. Examine `settings.py` for all settings.
+See if there's anything you want to change in `config.json`.
-8. Install with your choice of tool, i.e: `pip install ./GDIOCSpider`
+7. Install with your choice of tool, i.e: `pip install ./GDIOCSpider`
-9. Run with required parameters: `gdiocspider --config_file="/tmp/config.json" --output_file="/tmp/indicator_data.csv"`
+8. Run with required parameters: `gdiocspider --config_file="/tmp/config.json" --output_file="/tmp/indicator_data.csv"`
-10. This will require authorization of your custom application on first run
+9. This will require authorization of your custom application on first run

 # Supported IOC Types